ryanvolz/radioconda/README.md

 For a graphical install, download the installer and double-click it.

+See [below](#additional-installation-for-device-support) for additional installation steps for particular software radio devices.

 ### Non-interactive install

 For non-interactive usage, look at the options by running the following: